awesomemotive/one-click-demo-import/readme.md

 		) );
 	}
 	add_filter( 'pt-ocdi/confirmation_dialog_options', 'my_theme_ocdi_confirmation_dialog_options', 10, 1 );

+### How can I disable the ProteusThemes branding notice after successful demo import? ###

+You can disable the branding notice with a WP filter.
+All you need to do is add this bit of code to your theme:

+`add_filter( 'pt-ocdi/disable_pt_branding', '__return_true' );`

+and the notice will not be displayed.

 ### I can't activate the plugin, because of a fatal error, what can I do? ###